jet/dotnet-templates/README.md

 Wherever possible, the templates use use strongly type identifiers, particularly ones that might naturally be represented as primitives, i.e. `string` etc.

-- [`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) is useful to transparently pin types in a message contract cheaply - it works well for a number of contexts:
+[`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) is useful to transparently pin types in a message contract cheaply - it works well for a number of contexts:

 - Coding/decoding events using [FsCodec](https://github.com/jet/fscodec). (because Events are things that **have happened**, validating them is not a central concern as we load and fold these incontrovertible Facts)
-    - Model binding in ASP.NET (because the types de-sugar to the primitives, no special support is required). _Unlike events, there are more considerations in play in this context though; often you'll want to apply validation to the inputs (representing Commands) as you map them to [Value Objects](https://martinfowler.com/bliki/ValueObject.html), [Making Illegal States Unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/).
-Often, Single Case Discriminated Unions can be a better tool inb that context_
+- Model binding in ASP.NET; because the types de-sugar to the primitives, no special support is required.

+  _Unlike events, there are more considerations in play in this context though; often you'll want to apply validation to the inputs (representing Commands) as you map them to [Value Objects](https://martinfowler.com/bliki/ValueObject.html), [Making Illegal States Unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/).

 ### CONSIDER UMX `strings` for serialized ids